croxe/CS56-CrackStation/README.md

 Meanwhile, I setup some tests for SHA1.

-### The PoC v2:
+### 2.0.0 (The PoC v2):

-Change the SHA1 to SHA2, and update all tests.
+Change the SHA1 to SHA256, and update all tests.
+Now decypher() only takes SHA256.

 ### The MVP:

-The crackStation now will be able to save computed hash dictionary into local disk, and each time when the CrackStation inits, it will check the local disk first.
+The CrackStation now will be able to save computed hash dictionary into local disk, and each time when the CrackStation inits, it will check the local disk first.

 # The API